 Like Topics, the Google Protected Audience API (previously known as FLEDGE) is another Google mechanism meant to replace 3rd-party cookies.
 Its ultimate goal is also to “re-target” you with ads — in other words, letting Google ads follow you from website to website.
 The Google Protected Audience API works directly in the Chrome browser and uses your browsing history to run ad auctions in order to re-target you better and without you realizing it.

 The DuckDuckGo Chrome extension disables the Google Protected Audience API from running in Google Chrome.
 We may make a limited exception when this protection would prevent you from signing in to a site or to otherwise preserve essential site functionality.
-You can learn more about Google Protected Audience API Protection (previously known as FLEDGE) and review our open source code for this feature.
+You can learn more about Google Protected Audience API Protection (previously known as FLEDGE) and review our open-source code for this feature.

 Platform | Support |